Natalia Vodianova: Personal life

 Vodianova met Justin Portman (b.
-1969), half-brother of the 10th Viscount Portman and son of Edward Portman, 9th Viscount Portman, a British property heir, at a Paris dinner in 2001.
+1969), half-brother of the 10th Viscount Portman and son of Edward Portman, 9th Viscount Portman, a British property heir, at a Paris dinner in 2000.
 They married in November 2001 when she was 8 months pregnant.
 In September 2002, over nine months after registering the marriage in the UK, they had a wedding ceremony in St. Petersburg, where Vodianova wore a dress designed by Tom Ford.
-They have three children: son Lucas Alexander (born 2001), daughter Neva (born 2006), and son Viktor (born 2007).
-Neva is named after the Russian river of the same name.
-Vodianova and Portman announced their separation in June 2011.
+They have three children: two sons born in 2001 and 2007, and a daughter born in 2006.
+Vodianova and Portman announced their separation in June 2011 and divorced later that year.

 Following her separation from Portman, Vodianova began a relationship with Antoine Arnault, son of LVMH founder Bernard Arnault and the CEO of luxury brand Berluti.
-The couple has two sons: Maxim (born 2014) and Roman (born 2016).
+They have two sons, Maxim (born 2014) and Roman (born 2016).
 Vodianova announced their engagement on 31 December 2019.
-The COVID-19 pandemic forced the cancellation of their 27 June 2020 wedding at Saint-Pierre d'Hautvillers Abbey, and the couple officially married on 21 June 2020 at a Paris registry office.
-The couple have an apartment in Paris.
+The COVID-19 pandemic forced the cancellation of their 27 June 2020 wedding at Saint-Pierre d'Hautvillers Abbey; the couple instead married on 21 June 2020 at a Paris city council.
+They have an apartment in Paris.